-This programme was developed jointly by Skills Active and Open Polytechnic, and is for people who want to deliver exercise instruction to individuals.
+This programme is for people who want to deliver exercise instruction to individuals.

 Setting the trainee up for a career as an employed or self-employed personal trainer, exercise consultant, community exercise instructor, or team training instructor, this qualification opens doors.

 People working in any of the above roles are experts in all things exercise.
 They know the body well, and hold knowledge about a wide range of exercise techniques.
 These people incorporate health and wellness into their programmes.